Horizontal Scaling Guide

 When to Use Horizontal Scaling

-Single-node mode handles most workloads — Volley sustains 9M+ records/sec on one node.
+Single-node mode handles most workloads.
 Consider horizontal scaling when:

 - Your key space is too large for one node’s memory (state doesn’t fit in RAM + RocksDB)